cdelorme/system-setup/linux/debian/wheezy/template.md

     set runtimepath^=~/.vim/bundle/ctrlp.vim
     :helptags ~/.vim/doc

+This gives me a very basic auto-completion, and a variety of useful tools that help my productivity.

 **User Creation:**

+This is the last task I perform, generally after I have placed all of my dot files and related configuration into `/etc/skel`, this way future users on that system automatically have all those useful tools available to them.

-I create a new user with this command (to ensure bash shell):
+I create a new user with this command (ensuring bash shell, otherwise debian defaults to `/bin/sh`):

-    useradd -m -k -s /bin/bash username
+    useradd -m -s /bin/bash username
     passwd username

-Supply a password so that you may login as this user going forward.
-The `-s` flag lets us  set the bash shell, otherwise it will default to the original `/bin/sh`.

-I will usually add my user account to a series of groups:
+You will then wish to run `passwd username` to assign that account a password (or else they may be unable to login).

+If this user will have admin privileges add them to the sudo group:

     usermod -aG sudo username
-    usermod -aG video username
-    usermod -aG audio username
-    usermod -aG cdrom username